Ismaeldevs/auto-bspwm-with-cursor/README.md

 - **Screenshot**: [flameshot](https://flameshot.org/)

 ## Credits
+- This project is inspired by the work of [r1vs3c](https://github.com/r1vs3c) from the [auto-bspwm](https://github.com/r1vs3c/auto-bspwm) project.
 - This environment has been inspired by the functionalities of [S4vitar's](https://github.com/s4vitar) environment.
 - Thanks to [Cube](https://github.com/ZLCube) for their contribution to the creation of the `archkali.png` wallpaper.